Skip to main content

 • our legal advisers and auditors;

-• employers or former employers (non-sensitive information only);
+• your employer or former employers

 • any party you have authorised to act on your behalf (such as your power of attorney, trustee or financial adviser);